Feedback-guided Data Synthesis for Imbalanced Classification: Experiments

 \textbf{Metrics.} Following prior work on sub-population shift~\citep{yang2023change,sagawa2019distributionally}, we report worst-group accuracy (WGA) as the benchmark metric.
 We also report overall accuracy. \looseness-1

-\textbf{Baselines.} We compare our framework against the NICO++ benchmark suite introduced in ~\cite{zhang2023nicopp, yang2023change}.
+\textbf{Baselines.} We compare our framework against the NICO++ benchmarks ~\citep{zhang2023nicopp, yang2023change}.
 These state-of-the-art methods may leverage data augmentation but do not rely on synthetic data from generative models.
 We also consider a vanilla LDM baselines conditioned on text prompt, and report results for all three criteria.
 We generate the text prompts as \texttt{class-label in context}.
 We balance the NICO++ dataset such that each group has 811 samples, overall we generate 229k samples.

 \textbf{Discussion.} Table~\ref{tab:nico} presents the average performance across five random seeds of our method in contrast with previous works.
 As shown in the table, our method achieves remarkable improvements over prior art which does not leverage synthetic data from generative models.
 More precisely, we observe notable WGA improvements of $\sim6\%$ over the best previously reported results on the ResNet architecture.
 When comparing against baselines which do leverage synthetic data from state-of-the-art generative models, our framework remains competitive in terms of average accuracy, and importantly, surpasses the ERM baseline in terms of WGA by over $14\%$.
 The improvements over LDM further emphasize the benefit of generating samples that are close to the real data distribution, are diverse and useful when leveraging generated data for representation learning.
 Notably, the improvements achieved by our framework are observed for all the explored criteria, although entropy consistently yields the best results.